ttvh/StockPriceDirection/README.md

 This project builds a complete machine learning pipeline to predict the short-term price direction (Up/Down) of the MSN stock ticker.
 The goal is to classify whether the price will rise or fall in the next 2-minute interval.

 This notebook demonstrates a full data science workflow:
-1.  **Data Ingestion & Cleaning:** Loading and preparing raw 15-minute data.
+1.  **Data Ingestion & Cleaning:** Loading and preparing raw, high-frequency OHLCV data.
-2.  **Resampling & Feature Engineering:** Converting the data to a 2-minute frequency and creating over 20 technical indicators.
+2.  **Resampling & Feature Engineering:** Converting the raw data to a 2-minute frequency and creating over 20 technical indicators.
 3.  **Modeling:** Training and comparing three different classification models (Logistic Regression, Random Forest, LSTM).
 4.  **Handling Imbalance:** Solving a critical class imbalance problem to create a useful model.
 5.  **Evaluation:** Analyzing model performance not just on **Accuracy**, but on **Precision** and **Recall** to determine real-world effectiveness.